Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 Teenage girl smiling while playing volleyball

-6 years old, 24 lb (11 kg)
+6 years old, 44 lb (20 kg)

 Hayden

 Hayden is a happy and active 6-year-old boy.
 He attends school 5 days a week and enjoys sharing toys and playing with his friends.
 Since he was 6 months old, Hayden has suffered from recurrent otitis and chronic cough.
-Hayden’s physician has confirmed diagnosis of PIDD.
+Hayden’s physician has confirmed a diagnosis of PIDD.

-Hayden’s customized dosing schedule*:
+Hayden’s customized dosing schedule with XEMBIFY§:

 Dosing frequency and interval: once weekly